codemilli/wikis/Command-line-options-for-Guard.md

 #### `-w`/`--watchdir` option

-Guard can watch any number of directories instead of only the current directory:
+Guard by default watches the current directory recursively, but you can tell Guard to watch only the directories you want:

 ```bash
 $ bundle exec guard --watchdir source/files # watch a subdirectory of your project